When You Lie Next to Me (song)

-"When You Lie Next to Me" is a debut song co-written and recorded by American country music artist Kellie Coffey.
-It was released in December 2001 as the lead-off single and title track from her album When You Lie Next to Me.
-To date, it is Coffey's only Top 10 hit on the U.S. Billboard Hot Country Singles & Tracks chart.
-Coffey wrote this song with J.D.
-Martin and Trina Harmon.
+"When You Lie Next to Me" is the debut single by American country music singer-songwriter Kellie Coffey.
+Coffey wrote the single with Trina Harmon and J.D.
+Martin.
+It was released on December 3, 2001 to country radio via BNA Records as the lead single to her debut studio album of the same name.

+The song peaked at number eight on the US Hot Country Songs chart and number 14 on the Adult Contemporary chart.

 Content

 "When You Lie Next to Me" is a country ballad, backed by piano and strings with steel guitar fills.
 The song's female narrator describes telling her lover of the intense feelings she has for him whenever "[he] lies next to [her]," insisting that they don't waste any chance to spend time with each other.

 Critical reception

-In his review of the album, Stephen Thomas Erlewine of Allmusic indicated the song as one of the standout tracks, and mentioning that it "could be [a] staple on adult contemporary radio.
+In his review of the album, Stephen Thomas Erlewine of AllMusic indicated the song as one of the standout tracks and mentioning that it "could be [a] staple on adult contemporary radio.